East Coast

 Where to Eat and Drink in Pigeon Forge and Gatlinburg

-Find several dinner with a show venues in the Pigeon Forge and Gatlinburg area.
+Find several dinner-with-a-show venues in the Pigeon Forge and Gatlinburg areas.

 Dolly Parton’s Stampede

-Enjoy a dinner and a show, starting with a tour of the stables along the horse walk.
-Then enjoy a family-style meal with rotisserie chicken along with sides.
-The show features horse stunts along with pyrotechnics.
+Enjoy dinner and a show, starting with a tour of the stables along the horse walk.
+Then, enjoy a family-style meal with rotisserie chicken and sides.
+The show features horse stunts and pyrotechnics.

 Hatfield and McCoy Dinner Show